 I don’t think you need to use the hop-on-hop-off for this London itinerary as we’re mostly walking but whizzing around the city on an open-top double decker with Big Bus Tours can be pretty fun.
 Book tickets in advance.

-London on a Budget: Money Saving Hacks for Your London Trip
+2 Days in London on a Budget: Money Saving Hacks for Your London Trip

 - Walk – despite its big reputation, the centre of London is quite small and very walkable.
 I think there’s no better way to discover a city than on foot, and it will save on London’s relatively expensive public transport costs.